IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

     Possible types are: "string", "boolean", "numeric", "array", or a custom name.
 - `output`: defines the outputs that can be expected, with their status and what instructions can be performed on these components
     - `type`: defines the type of values to be expected as output.
 Possible types are: "string", "boolean", "numeric", "array", or a custom name.
-    - `instructions`: this is a map of the name of an instruction to the type of argument the instruction takes
+    - `instructions`: this is a map of the name of an instruction to the type of argument the instruction takes.
+Possible types are: "string", "boolean", "numeric", "array" and "status".
+Status will be the status of a device's component specified in the action.
     - `label`: this is a list of possible labels this component listens to when an action gets called on a label.

 ### Timers